Zara website homepage showing fashion model in luxurious architectural setting

 The filters for a product are easy to identify compared to the current user interface layout

-Products that are either "New" or a "Best Seller" are more eye-catching with labeled inside a red box
+Products that are "New" or a "Best Seller" are labeled inside a red box so they actually stand out

 Instead of one large picture and having to scroll up and down to see the model's outfit, the user is presented with 4-5 images that they can click to expand